Looking to give your cherished hound the best quality of life after an IVDD diagnosis? Read on!

 - What you think your dog can handle

-Isabella had no significant, classical neurological deficits.
-Which is important to note.
-She did not have ataxia or paralysis, and maintained her abiltity to walk.
-But, she was in a high level of pain and displayed the classic signs of IVDD:
+It’s important to note, Isabella had no significant, classical neurological deficits.
+She did not have ataxia or paralysis and maintained her ability to walk.
+But, she was in a high level of pain and displayed the all other classic signs of IVDD:

 - Arched back

 - Pain and muscle spasms in back and neck